-One of the key developments in mobile data services came in 2017: Suites of a new type of plan.
+One of the key developments in mobile data services came in late last year: Suites of a new type of plan.
 Several phone companies launched Mobile Broadband plans which connect users’ tablets, laptops and, in some cases, TVs, to the internet.
 Mobile Broadband bundles are now available for 70GB + per month.
 Prices for these mobile broadband services are now comparable to fixed broadband connections.
 That’s a dramatic change for the industry, and the changes have continued year after year.